Review: Mackie Onyx 1640i

 Mackie has cracked the impenetrable nut: third-party ProTools hardware compatibility.

-Text: Robin Gist
+Review: Robin Gist

 The big news about the Mackie Onyx 1640i mixer/interface is its Firewire driver compatibility with ProTools M-Powered v8+.
 This is the first time Avid (the owners of Digidesign, M-Audio and now Euphonix) has sanctioned alternative hardware – other than its own M-Audio line of interfaces – for use with M-Powered ProTools software.

 Mackie has a reputation for successfully identifying a market niche and filling it with a product that gives you both ‘bang for buck’ and good sound.
 Who’d ’ave thunk it?
 As their old ads used to say… “Many hits have been made on Mackies.”
 In this case, combining a small-format – in fact, rack-mountable – 16-channel into four bus mixer with a 24-bit/96k, 16-channel Firewire audio interface and ProTools software compatibility, could well be exactly what many audio consumers with project studios are looking for.
 Mackie might just have a hit of its own on its hands.
+And of course, let’s not forget the console’s potential in the live mixing and installation markets.
+With its ability to (multi-track) record a live gig to a laptop computer equipped with a suitable audio application, and, at the same time, cover FOH and monitor mixing duties, the 1640i has the flexibility to become an integral part of countless compact yet powerful live recording and mixing setups.

 MACKIE: METAL HEADS